dongzhuoyao/note/_posts/2020-03-31-unsupervised-learning.markdown

 dictionary size can be much larger than a typical mini-batch size, and can be flexibly and independently set as a hyper-parameter.

-momentum update is  on **the parameter of the encoder**, not the feature of samples.
+momentum update is  on **the parameter of the encoder**, not the feature of samples.  same pattern also occurs in [mean teacher paper](https://arxiv.org/pdf/1703.01780.pdf).

 In experiments, a relatively large momentum (e.g., m = 0.999, our default) works much better than a smaller value (e.g., m = 0.9), suggesting that a slowly evolving key encoder is a core to making use of a queue.
 The temperature  in InfoNCE in is set as 0.07.
 We set query length K = 65536.